Land Clearing Cost Calculator

 Can I build immediately after clearing?

-Is burning allowed?
+Is burning the debris allowed?